 If we’re placing a dental crown on a dental implant to replace a missing tooth, we will still take impressions, but the only prep work that occurs beforehand is placing the dental implant.

 If your current smile has numerous black metal amalgam fillings, you may want to have them removed to give you a more attractive appearance.
 However, sometimes removing fillings will leave your tooth with poor structural integrity, requiring a crown for support.

 If you have old metal crowns, you may want them replaced with new ceramic crowns.

-If you are suffering from temporomandibular joint disorder (TMJ or TMD), one of the treatments we may try is a bite reconstruction.
-In this procedure, dental crowns are used to build up your teeth so that they support your jaw in a more comfortable position, which may reduce or eliminate jaw pain or headaches associated with the condition.
+If you are suffering from temporomandibular joint disorder TMJ or TMD, one of the treatments we may try is a bite reconstruction.
+In this procedure, we use dental crowns to build up your teeth so that they support your jaw in a more comfortable position, which may reduce or eliminate jaw pain or headaches associated with the condition.

 Looking for other reasons to get a dental crown?
 Dental crowns come with a wide range of benefits.
 For starters, ceramic dental crowns look completely natural.
 We custom-make them so they complement your existing tooth appearance.
 No one will even notice you have a crown.
 Dental crowns are also one of the best treatments for protecting your teeth.
 It doesn’t matter how much damage your natural tooth has.
 Dental crowns protect your underlying tooth from further damage so you don’t have to worry about needing an extraction.